Jimmy Hiller. From boxing champ to contracting champion.

 I’m fortunate at this point to be able to continue helping customers, employees, and giving back to my community.
 Most importantly, my mentors gave me the opportunity to share what I know now and impact the lives of other contractors.
-Terry and Jim have taken years of knowledge in the contracting industry and created what is now known as PRAXIS S-10, the premier Success College for Contractors.
+Terry and Jim have taken years of knowledge in the contracting industry and created what is now known as PRAXIS S-10, America's Ultimate Contracting Success Group.
 Today, these guiding principles are available to contractors across all of North America and I’m personally counting on letting them in on all the secrets.
 I’m going to be sharing exactly how to implement PRAXIS S-10!

 I want others to experience how rewarding the contracting business can be.
 You can achieve your dreams.
 If I could do it… You can do it!

 PRAXIS S-10 will make you happy or my name’s not Jimmy “Happy” Hiller.

 “You have my personal commitment that as a part of PRAXIS S-10, you will gain the advanced business knowledge you need to fast track your success and fuel your freedom.”